 Their WB487CRB Professional Scarifier has 16 steel tipped scarifying blades powered by a 6.5 hp Briggs & Stratton engine.

 It has a working width of 47 cm and can work as deep as 7 cm.
 The blades can be disengaged while crossing paths and drives.

 This machine has been designed for professional use with ball bearing wheels and a powder coated chassis for a long life.

-There is a one year professional and domestic warranty and free next working day delivery but it will not be available until May.
+There is a one year professional and domestic warranty and free next working day delivery.

 Latest posts by Dick Roberts (see all)